Need a commercial mortgage?

 The lender will instruct an independent valuation of the freehold and/or a business appraisal.
 The valuers will comment on the value of the trading business, splitting out the business (goodwill) and freehold values.
 Alternatively, if you are letting the investment out to a third party, the market rent, quality of the tenant/lease term remaining and price per square foot with comparable evidence of previous sales included.

 Remember, a bad credit rating does not mean you cannot get a commercial mortgage, but it may be more challenging as a result.
 Similarly, if the business has not been trading for long (under three years), lenders will be cautious about investing, and this can affect the amount you can borrow or the terms of the loan.
+You can work out your mortgage repayments with our calculator here.

 How Do Commercial Mortgages Work?